nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 01.md

 All of his attack roles, his AC, even throw, everything, which is pretty good.
 That's great.
 Except he's gonna go before to here.
 That's not good.
 Maybe you should have thought that went through a little more.

 That's okay.
 That's what we did.
-Next up, we are going to, turn to, our friend, Samir, and, say, hey.
+Next up, we are going to, turn to, our friend, Simear, and, say, hey.
 You're not you're not doing so well.
 Let me, let me help you out.

 And I'm going to cast soothe, which will heal for seven.
 Seven heals.
 And did you already apply that, Jason, or did I have the button?
 No. I did not.